Terah may have looked like this.

 The rulers of Genesis controlled vast territories along the ancient rivers.
 The extreme boundaries of their territories were marked by the cities or settlements of their two wives.
 As the rivers were oriented more or less on a north-south axis, so were their wives.
 The ruler traveled between his wives on a north-south axis, as the sun travels between the horizons from east to west.
 Knowing the marriage custom helps us to identify the extent of Terah's territory.
 One wife lived in Ur to the south and the other wife lived in Haran to the north.

 Abraham also set his wives on a north-south axis, with Sarah in Hebron and Keturah in Beersheba.

 There is another explanation in Genesis for why the ruler's two wives were placed on a north-south axis rather than on an east-west axis.
 The explanation involves Lamech who bragged to his two wives Adah and Zillah (Gen. 4).
-Theodor H. Gaster noted that the names Adah and Zillah seem to have a relationship to words for dawn and dusk, suggesting a celestial or sacred marriage motif.
-However, it was not unusual for archaic rulers to brag about their greatness by claiming to control all the land from the sunrise to the sunset.
+Theodor Gaster noted that the names Adah and Zillah have a relationship to words for dawn and dusk, suggesting a celestial or sacred marriage motif.
+It was not unusual for archaic rulers to brag about their greatness by claiming to control all the land from the sunrise to the sunset.

 Another theory pertains to the hubris of Lamech the Elder who is portrayed as a braggart in Genesis 4.
 In placing his wives' settlements on an east-west axis,he patterned himself after the High God whose territory is marked by the east-west solar arc.
 In other words, he posed himself as God.